-- (2) For continuous eligible crop insurance contracts, the reviewer shall: - (i) Review and verify the most recent year of records used to support the APH; - (ii) If no errors or omissions are identified, determine that the remaining years of records required to be maintained by the policyholder exist; - (iii) If any error is identified in the most recent year of records certified and prior year records exist, conduct a review and verification of all records required to be available for review; and - (iv) If records required to be available for review do not exist for any year, apply the yield adjustment requirements in 7 C.F.R. part 400, subpart G.
+- (2) For continuous eligible crop insurance contracts, the reviewer shall: - (i) Review and verify the most recent year of records used to support the APH; - (ii) If an error or omission is identified, but when corrected would not affect the current crop year's premium or liability (e.g. correcting the error or omission does not change the approved yield for the current crop year), determine that the remaining years of records required to be maintained by the policyholder exist; - (iii) If an error or omission is identified in the most recent year of records used to support the APH that, when corrected, would affect the current crop year's premium or liability, and prior year records exist, conduct a review and verification of all records required to be available for such review; and - (iv) If records required to be available for review do not exist for any year, apply the yield adjustment requirements in 7 C.F.R. part 400, subpart G.